jarshwah/deps/drafts/orm_expressions.rst

 in ORM queries.

-To add new expressions, the evaluator and expression nodes need to be modified in pair.
+To add new expressions, the evaluator and expression nodes need to be modified in tandem.
 For example, DateModifierNode needs a method evaluate_date_modifier_node() in the evaluator.
-So, to implement a new node, one needs to alter the SQLEvaluator class.
+So, to implement a new expression, one needs to alter the SQLEvaluator class.
 Unfortunately this is practically impossible because the SQLEvaluator is private API, and the SQLEvaluator is global.
-So, every node type needs to be supported by the same SQLEvaluator class.
-If multiple new node types were to be added to the ORM, then all the new node types would need to alter the same SQLEvaluator class.
+So every node type needs to be supported by the same SQLEvaluator class.

 Another complexity of the current approach is found from the evaluator <->
 expression dance.
-As seen before the call graph is somewhat complex, making it hard to understand what exactly is happening.
+As seen above, the call graph is somewhat complex making it hard to understand what exactly is happening.

-Finally, if one wants to mix ExpressionNode functionality with other SQL expressions (like aggregates) the current way doesn't allow for that (aggregates aren't ExpressionNodes at all).
+Finally, if one wants to mix ExpressionNode functionality with other SQL expressions (like aggregates) the current way doesn't allow for that.
+Aggregates aren't ExpressionNodes at all, but they implement a similar but disparate flow.

-The reasoning why the SQLEvaluator <-> ExpressionNode dance is performed is ability to customize the generated query string by implementing a custom Evaluator.
-For example MongoDB ORM backend could have MongoEvaluator that knows how to add F() objects to query, and how to produce a valid query string for F('foo') + F('bar').
+The reasoning why the SQLEvaluator <-> ExpressionNode flow is performed is the ability to customize the generated query string by implementing a custom Evaluator.
+For example, MongoDB ORM backend could have MongoEvaluator that knows how to add F() objects to query, and how to produce a valid query string for F('foo') + F('bar').
 Thus the user can use the same public API for MongoDB.
+The custom evaluator would need to change in lockstep with the existing evaluator if it wanted to support the same public expressions.

+It should be noted that the Evaluator API isn't documented and isn't public, and so it can't be relied upon between versions.

 Improvement proposal
 ====================